 Why does a city like London fail to deliver such essential services?
 Transport in London is vast but not efficient, expensive and not reliable for what is delivered in return.

-I arrived in Amsterdam a few hours later to find train services to Central Station (approximately 7.80 euros return) and essential services for travelers like me.
+I arrived in Amsterdam a few hours later to find train services to Central Station (approximately 7.80 euros return) and essential services for travellers like me.

-Be warned.. if your arriving in London during a holiday, don’t expect to get where your going quickly, and prepare to squeeze the pocket book.
+Be warned.. if you are arriving in London during a holiday, don’t expect to get where you are going quickly, and prepare to squeeze the pocketbook.